2333-hr/EcoMonitor/README.md

 - **HTML/CSS/JavaScript**: For developing the web interface.
 - **JSON**: Data format used for transmitting sensor data to Firebase.

+### Firebase Setup
+To deploy the web interface and set up Firebase for real-time data storage, please follow the official [Firebase documentation](https://firebase.google.com/docs).
+The documentation provides step-by-step guidance on how to create a Firebase project, configure real-time databases, and deploy web applications using Firebase Hosting.

+Ensure that you have the correct Firebase API keys and database URLs configured in your project settings.

 ## Installation and Setup
 1. **Hardware Setup**:
    - Assemble the sensor components on the custom PCB.